-- Establishment of a "smart machinery promotion office" in charge of integrating and coordinating interagency resources in order to reap gains from cooperation and synergy. - Improve the smart technology capabilities of SMEs and assist manufacturers and supply chains in digital transformation; assist equipment manufacturers to develop equipment or production lines with smart technology functions to promote the export of smart technology machinery or production lines internationally and position themselves in high-end application markets in Europe, the U.S. and Japan, and expand the midrange application markets in New Southbound countries. - · A smart machinery industry park in Fengzhou, Taichung is a manufacturing site for smart machinery products.
+- Establishment of a "smart machinery promotion office" in charge of integrating and coordinating interagency resources in order to reap gains from cooperation and synergy. - A smart manufacturing technology verification facility in the Taichung City Precision Machinery Innovation Technology Park has established a Taiwan smart manufacturing planning center, integrated AI intelligent software, a digital cloud platform and a 5G industrial application verification environment to provide a total solution for strategy transformation with all of the essential technology upgrades needed by domestic operators.
+European, American, and Japanese Industry 4.0 manufacturers are also invited to demonstrate smart manufacturing technology capabilities, and help accelerate the transformation to smart manufacturing in Taiwan. - A smart machinery industry park in Fengzhou, Taichung is a manufacturing site for smart machinery products. - Taichung's planned Shuinan International Convention Exhibition Center will provide a large trade show and conference venue, strengthening international connections. - A smart manufacturing assistance team provides smart manufacturing consulting and technology matching services and by resolving industry pain points, assists small and medium-sized enterprises to enter into smart manufacturing and move towards digital transformation. - Promote adoption of smart machine boxes (SMBs), support SME IoT digitization by guiding them through the process to achieve instant management of smart production lines.
+Promote upgrading of traditional industries and enhance international competitiveness. - Assist the manufacturing industry with upgrading smart applications, boost local training for companies with system integration capabilities, strengthen integration of service capabilities into smart systems. - Introduce AI applications into the supply chain of small and medium-sized manufacturing industries through integrated information systems.
+Bridge information systems between upstream and downstream suppliers, jointly introduce smart machinery and AI applications, raise production yield rates, and enhance efficiency and decision-making quality.

-- A smart manufacturing assistance team was setup to provide smart manufacturing consulting and technology matching services.
-By resolving industry pain points, this team assists SMEs in accelerating the introduction of digital transformation and smart manufacturing. - Promote adoption of smart machine boxes (SMBs), support SME IoT digitization to achieve real-time management of smart production lines; and promote the digital transformation of traditional industries to enhance international competitiveness. - Promote industry support for smart manufacturing upgrading (SMU) and support manufacturers needing digital upgrades to implement cross-network digital upgrades over their networks to enhance their industrial competitiveness. - Assist the manufacturing industry with upgrading smart applications, boost local training for companies with system integration capabilities, strengthen integration of service capabilities into smart systems. - Introduce AI applications into the supply chain of small and medium-sized manufacturing industries through integrated information systems.
-Bridge information systems between upstream and downstream suppliers, jointly introduce smart machinery and AI applications, raise production yield rates, and enhance efficiency and decision-making quality. - Add value with cloud computing for smart machinery to enhance value of equipment; establish modular technology for cloud applications, accelerate the roll out of the cloud computing platforms for smart machinery. - Promote integration of domestic smart machinery industry with international systems; build an international exchange platform and develop smart manufacturing modules that meet international standards. - Assist machinery business invest in carbon footprint verification, create low-carbon production environments, and develop energy-efficient equipment and products; cultivate net-zero talent for the industry, promote lowcarbon transformation in the machinery industry, and build low-carbon capabilities in corporations early on.
+- Add value with cloud computing for smart machinery to enhance value of equipment; establish modular technology for cloud applications, accelerate the roll out of the cloud computing platforms for smart machinery. - Promote integration of domestic smart machinery industry with international systems; build an international exchange platform and develop smart manufacturing modules that meet international standards. - Promote equipment manufacturers to gain international certification, so customers may enter the global highend market.

-■ A Hub for International Smart Machine Research and Development
+A Hub for International Smart Machine Research and Development

-International research firms and manufacturers can establish new companies or set up research and development centers or production bases in Taiwan, or engage in joint R&D ventures, technology transfer, or other means of joint participation in the development of Taiward smart machinery industry and the global smart manufacturing and applications market.
+International research firms and manufacturers can establish new companies or set up research and development centers or production bases in Taiwan, or engage in joint R&D ventures, technology transfer, or other means of joint participation in the development of Taiwan's smart machinery industry and the global smart manufacturing and applications market.